invoke-ai/invokeai

 How is InvokeAI architected?

-InvokeAI is organized into 5 architecture layers: Web Frontend, API Layer, Service Layer, Backend Engine, and 1 more.
-Loosely coupled — components are relatively independent.
+InvokeAI is organized into 5 architecture layers: Frontend UI, API Layer, Invocation Engine, Model Management, and 1 more.
+Data flows through 6 distinct pipeline stages.
 This layered structure keeps concerns separated and modules independent.

 How does data flow through InvokeAI?